luuxe/PortfolioSEI/README.md

 # Unsolved Issues/Hurdles
 I had quite a bit of trouble with my projects carousel, it may have taken me about 5hrs in total on that thing.
 It does still present a bug when clicking off of the page, it displays two image containers instead of one.
-I believe this is an issue with my HTML and CSS formatting, as the JS for the carousel works seemlessly.
+I believe this is an issue with my HTML and CSS formatting, as the JS for the carousel works seamlessly.

 I would also like to link my projects to my GitHub and display the links for interaction.
 I have not had a chance to create repositories for those just yet.